READY for the RESULTS?

 These projects can be entered into a series of competitions, from the local to the national level, where professional historians and educators evaluate them.

-History Day in Connecticut is one of 56 affiliate programs of the highly regarded National History Day program.
+Connecticut History Day is one of 57 affiliate programs of the highly regarded National History Day program.

-History Day in Connecticut is led by Connecticut's Old State House, with support from the Connecticut Historical Society, the Connecticut League of History Organizations and Connecticut Humanities' ConnecticutHistory.org website.
+Connecticut History Day is led by Connecticut's Old State House, with support from the Connecticut League of History Organizations and Connecticut Humanities' ConnecticutHistory.org website.
 Major funding is provided by Connecticut Humanities.